 Originating in Germany in around 1610, tinsel used to be made of real silver.
 But as silver tarnishes over time, artificial tinsel – as we know them – later appeared.
 In Alsace, it is quite fashionable to decorate Christmas trees with pearl tinsel.

 More recently fairy lights have become the norm.
 Whether white or multicoloured they animate the tree.

 According to tradition, 12 candles must be lit on each Christmas tree, one representing each month of the year.

 In Germany, between the 17th and 19th centuries, candles illuminated the trees.
 However the wax was too expensive, thus people came up with other techniques to recreate this lighting effect.

 Sometimes flexible candles were knotted around the branches or nutshells were filled with oil.
 Since then, the system has evolved somewhat and iron wire or clips are used to attach decorations to trees.
 In order to limit the risk of fires, fake electrical candles have almost entirely replaced wax ones.

 The top of a Christmas tree: Christmas tree toppers

 Nowadays, in addition to the usual baubles and tinsel, we traditionally place a golden star on the top of the tree, symbolising the Bethlehem star.
-The star also represents the one which the three Wise Men followed to find the baby Jesus.
+The star also represents the one that the three Wise Men followed to find the baby Jesus.
 The star is also a symbol of light.
 Alternatively, French Christmas trees can sometimes be topped with a ‘cimier oriental‘ or ‘pic‘ (finial) or an angel.

 At the top of a Christmas tree are:

 - a finial (un Cimier oriental / un pic) or